magician11/purchase-slash-command/README.md

 # Purchase Slash Command

-This is the code for the tutorial on _How to create a Slack bot to automate tasks for you_.
+This is the code for the tutorial on [How to create a Slack bot to automate tasks for you](https://www.udemy.com/how-to-create-a-slack-bot-to-automate-tasks-for-you/).

 The key learnings of this course include: